shanecelis/bevy_asky/README.md

 ## TODO

 - [ ] Design a setting for what to do when input is submitted, possible options:
-  - nothing
+  - do nothing,
-  - block focus (take no more input)
+  - block focus (take no more input),
-  - despawn
+  - or despawn.
 - [ ] Add a `button::View` that uses mouse-clickable elements.

+  There is old button code that used to do this, but it has rotted and no longer compiles.

 # Compatibility